What Is The Definition Of A Competent Person

 OSHA defines a competent person as someone "capable of identifying existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them."

 Read that again.
 Two distinct parts.
-Practically speaking, capability and authority.
-On the flip side, both required.
+Capability and authority.
+Both required.
 Neither optional.

 The Capability Side

 This is where most people stop.
+That said, they think "competent" means knowledgeable.
+Experienced.
 Maybe they've done the work for twenty years.
-Experienced.
-They think "competent" means knowledgeable.
 That counts for something — but it's not the whole thing.

 Capability means you can actually see the hazard.
-On the flip side, not just the obvious ones.
-Here's the thing — the predictable ones.
+Not just the obvious ones.
+The predictable ones.
 The ones that haven't happened yet but will if conditions shift.
 A competent person looks at a trench and doesn't just see depth.
-Which means they see soil classification.
-On the flip side, water accumulation.
+Even so, they see soil classification.
+Water accumulation.
 Vibration from nearby equipment.
-Even so, spoil pile placement.
+Spoil pile placement.
 They see the failure before it happens.

 That takes training, yes.
 But also judgment.
-Plus, pattern recognition.
+Pattern recognition.
 The kind that comes from seeing things go wrong — or nearly wrong — enough times that your brain flags the setup automatically.

 The Authority Side